vane44/giraffeMaker/readme.md

 # giraffeMaker

 Welcome to giraffeMaker, a repo which explores different methods of constructing new Objects in JavaScript.
-In this sprint we'll cover:
+In this sprint you'll cover:

 - Maker Functions
 - Sharing of methods